 (See Main Article: The Cold War Home Front: McCarthyism)

 Shortly after WWII a phenomenon known as McCarthyism began to emerge in American politics.
-McCarthyism was the practice of investigating and accusing persons in positions of power or influence of disloyalty, subversion (working secretly to undermine or overthrow the government), or treason.
+As far as American history is concerned, McCarthyism was the practice of investigating and accusing persons in positions of power or influence of disloyalty, subversion (working secretly to undermine or overthrow the government), or treason.
 Reckless accusations that the government was full of communists were pursued by Republican-led committees with subpoena power and without proper regard for evidence.
 The two Republicans most closely associated with McCarthyism were the phenomenon’s namesake, Senator Joseph McCarthy, and Senator Richard Nixon, who served as Vice President from 1953-1961, and then President from 1969-1974.
 Both men were driven by personal insecurities as much as by political gain.

 (See Main Article: Korean War In-Depth: From Beginning to Armistice)

 The Korean War was the first and largest major battle of the Cold War, as proxies of the United States and Soviet Union took up arms to defend ideologies that clashed repeatedly over the next several decades.
 Fought between 1950 and 1953 (and still technically ongoing since the two sides never completed formal peace talks), it was a war between North Korea, with the support of China and the Soviet Union, and South Korea, primarily supported by NATO and the United States.